 Knowing exactly what to expect during an IOP in New Jersey will help you determine whether it is the right kind of treatment for you.

-Typically, intensive outpatient programs meet 3 to 5 days a week.
-Each treatment session will last about 3 to 4 hours each day.
+Typically, intensive outpatient programs meet 3 days a week.
+Each treatment session will last about 3 hours each day.
 This gives you enough time to engage in individual therapy, counseling group sessions, and building skills for relapse prevention.

 Depending on your needs, an IOP in New Jersey may last between 30 to 90 days.
 Your treatment plan and length of services will be solely based on your needs for addiction recovery.